 Oku: While internet advertising spending significantly exceeded the previous year's figures, advertising spending across the four mass media outlets (TV, radio, newspapers, magazines) fell below the previous year's levels.

 Koide: I suspect this decline in the four major media's advertising revenue is due to the shift to internet advertising, which has captured massive advertising income.
-While there are several reasons, one factor might be the difference in speed between when an advertiser places an order and when the ad is actually exposed to the public.
+There are several reasons for this, but one factor might be the difference in speed between when an advertiser places an order and when the ad is actually exposed to the public.

 Oku: With internet advertising, the PDCA cycle is fast, and the time from receiving an ad request to launching it is short, right?

-Koide: For example, with TV commercials, deadlines like "by when to place the order" and "by when to submit the ad materials" were set quite far in advance.
+Koide: For example, with TV commercials, deadlines like when to place the order and when to submit the ad materials were set quite far in advance.
 However, recently, TV has also updated to a more flexible approach.
 From the advertiser's perspective, it's becoming easier to use.
-I believe changing this stance is necessary to prevent a reduction in advertising spending on the four major media outlets.
+I believe changing this stance is necessary to prevent a reduction in advertising spending across the four major media outlets.

 But the most crucial thing is to further focus on and grow "digital advertising originating from the four major media outlets" (*), which continued to see growth in 2019.
 Over the past decade, while advertising spending on the four major media outlets has decreased by hundreds of billions of yen, internet advertising spending has increased by hundreds of billions of yen.
-There is inherent potential for the four major media outlets to cover this gap by shifting to digital.
+There is inherent potential for the four major media outlets to recapture this lost ground by shifting to digital.

 ※ Digital advertising originating from the four major media outlets